 Your weekend in Edinburgh truly begins today.
 Start the day with a walk around the Old Town of Edinburgh, which is where both the Royal Mile and Edinburgh Castle are located.
 You're going to want to have breakfast first and try some tattie scones (potato griddle scones that traditionally come alongside a full Scottish breakfast).
 We recommend having breakfast in the Grassmarket neighborhood, as the view of Edinburgh Castle from here is like something out of Hogwarts; you'll know where J.K.
 Rowling's magical moments were inspired.

 The Grassmarket is a bohemian area and marketplace that's home to all types of quaint places - breakfast spots, tiny pubs, and little boutiques.
-If you enjoy perusing second-hand shops, we highly recommend Armstrongs, with is full to the brim with vintage treasures.
+If you enjoy perusing second-hand shops, we highly recommend Armstrongs, which is full to the brim with vintage treasures.
 From Grassmarket, you can walk straight up to the castle via Granny's Green Steps... you'll be glad we told you to pack those trainers!

 When you get to the top of the stairs just in front of the 350 million-year-old Castle Rock, don't be surprised if you hear bagpipes echoing from the Royal Mile and feel the urge to shout “freedom” from the top of your lungs.
 This is quintessential Scottish territory, and you can practically feel the historical significance in the air.